 If you thought the Komodo dragon was roaming the earth during the time of the great Tyrannosaurus, you would be half right and half wrong.
 Even though the first meeting between humans and animals was a little over a century ago, this hissing dragon has been evolving for over 40 million years.

-The Komodo dragon was officially seen for the first time by Europeans during the early 1910s.
+The islands of the Komodo dragon were officially seen for the first time by Europeans during the early 1910s.
 The discovery of this dragon was completely by accident.
 This fierce creature was given the name “land crocodile” because it resembled a large crocodile.
 There are at least 1,700 Komodo dragons that live on Komodo Island.
-The remaining 4,000 or so dragons are spread out throughout the islands of Rinca, Gili Motang, and Flores in the Republic of Indonesia.
+The remaining 4,000 or so dragons of Komodo are spread out throughout the islands of Rincah, Gili Motang, and Flores in the Republic of Indonesia.

 ✦ Komodo Dragons: How Big Are They?

 The average size of a Komodo dragon is between 150 to 200 pounds.
-They are the largest living species of lizards.
+They are the largest living species of lizards living on the Komodo Islands.
 The measurement of a Komodo dragon is usually 7.5 to 8.5 feet long.
 The size of the Komodo dragons can differ depending on the gender; males tend to be larger.
 They have roughly 60 bone-crushing teeth in the mouth of this blood-thirsty dragon.

 Even though we mainly see pictures of Komodo dragons in gray colors, there are also blue, orange, and green dragons.
 Although the Komodo dragon is restricted in its hearing, they can see almost 1,000 ft. away.
 These dragons have a typical lifespan of about 30 years and are an endangered species.